 There are many different reconstruction techniques available.
 Your healthcare team can talk to you about the options that may be right for you, but it's in your best interest to do your own research, too.
 If you know someone else who had reconstruction, you might find it helpful to talk to her about her decision process, her doctors, and her satisfaction with the results.

 There are two main techniques for reconstructing your breast:

 - Implant reconstruction: Inserting an implant that's filled with salt water (saline), silicone gel, or a combination of the two.

-- Using tissue transplanted from another part of your body (such as your belly, thigh, or back).
-This is called autologous reconstruction.
+- Autologous or "flap" reconstruction: Using tissue transplanted from another part of your body (such as your belly, thigh, or back).
 Autologous reconstruction also may include an implant.

 You also can choose whether or not to reconstruct your nipple.
 (In some cases, nipple-sparing mastectomy is possible, which means that your own nipple and the surrounding breast skin are preserved.)